kevinpollet/maven-github-plugin/Readme.md

 		</excludes>
 	</configuration>

-_by default this goal is bounded to the deploy phase_

 - Specify artifacts to upload

 To specify artifacts which have to be uploaded to the repository download section just add the following lines.